⚙️ Schema Evolution¶

 Schema evolution in elevata is metadata-driven, deterministic, and lineage-safe.

-Instead, all physical changes are derived explicitly from metadata and
+Structural changes are never inferred implicitly from generated SQL.
+Instead, all physical changes are derived explicitly from metadata and applied in a controlled, auditable manner.

-This ensures that evolving target schemas remain stable, reproducible,
+This ensures that evolving target schemas remain stable, reproducible, and safe for downstream consumers.

 Schema evolution in elevata is not a migration tool and not a best-effort heuristic.

-It is a deterministic reconciliation process between metadata and physical warehouse schemas,
+It is a deterministic reconciliation process between metadata and physical warehouse schemas, designed to be safe, lineage-aware, and reproducible across environments.

 🔧 Core Principles¶